Frequently Asked Questions – CNC Intelligence

 Yes.
 We work with individuals who are victims of fraud as well as businesses, attorneys, and public agencies.
 Case acceptance depends on value, available data, and feasibility.

-We typically do not accept romance scams without evidence, cases below $5,000 in crypto losses or $50,000 in wire fraud, or cases without sufficient transaction data.
+We typically do not accept romance scams without evidence, cases involving less than $5,000 in crypto losses or $50,000 in wire fraud, or cases lacking sufficient transaction data.

 Yes.
 We assist individual scam victims, law firms, financial institutions, regulatory bodies, and investigators worldwide.